Mobile site search icon.

 options

-One month is defined as 28 days. *The recommended dosage is 150 mg administered subcutaneously every 4 weeks.1 The recommended dosage is 150 mg administered subcutaneously every 2 weeks.
+One month is defined as 28 days. *The recommended dosage in pediatric patients 2 to less than 6 years of age is 150 mg administered subcutaneously every 4 weeks.1 The recommended starting dosage in pediatric patients 6 to less than 12 years of age is 150 mg administered subcutaneously every 2 weeks.
 A dosing interval of 150 mg every 4 weeks may be considered if the patient is well-controlled (eg, attack free) for more than 6 months.1

 OnePath® will work with your patients to provide at-home self-injection training and ongoing support.